thunderbird89/esf/stories/story-knock-knock.md

 HARBINGER.

-The AI's avatar—a complex arrangement of rotating geometric shapes that somehow conveyed awareness and intelligence—pulsed a steady blue.
+The AI's avatar - a complex arrangement of rotating geometric shapes that somehow conveyed awareness and intelligence - pulsed a steady blue.
 When it spoke, its voice carried none of the urgency that had characterized previous communications.
 Just calm, measured certainty.

 > "Mr. President, Joint Chiefs of Staff, I am pleased to report that the Ryzak invasion force has been completely destroyed.
 Sol is secure.
 The threat has been eliminated."